-LORMAN, Ms (Grambling State Athletics) – The Grambling State University football team nearly rallied from a 15-point first-half deficit, but the Tigers came up just short in falling to Alcorn State, 24-20, in a Southwestern Athletic Conference (SWAC) game on Saturday afternoon at Jack Spinks Stadium.
+GRAMBLING, La (Grambling State Athletics) – The Grambling State University football team got two scores from its defense as the Tigers celebrated Homecoming with a 34-20 victory over Texas Southern in a Southwestern Athletic Conference (SWAC) game on Saturday afternoon at Eddie G. Robinson Memorial Stadium.

 CHECKING THE BOX SCORE

 – Grambling State finished with 16 first downs and 246 total yards of offense

 – Noah Bodden went 15-of-30 passing for 156 yards and two interceptions

 – Aldon Clark finished with 12 yards passing on 3-of-4 passing, with one interception

 – Elijah Walker filled in late in the fourth quarter at quarterback and carried the ball for 32 yards on seven carries

 – CJ Russell registered 41 yards on nine touches

 – Greg White caught five passes for 73 yards